open-mmlab/mmyolo/docs/en/user_guides/config.md

 ### Use intermediate variables in configs

-Some intermediate variables are used in the configs files, like `train_pipeline`/`test_pipeline` in datasets.
-It's worth noting that when modifying intermediate variables in the children configs, user need to pass the intermediate variables into corresponding fields again.
+Some intermediate variables are used in the configs files, like `train_pipeline` and `test_pipeline` in datasets.
+It's worth noting that when modifying intermediate variables in the children configs, users need to pass the intermediate variables into corresponding fields again.
 For example, we would like to change the `image_scale` during training and add `YOLOv5MixUp` data augmentation, `img_scale/train_pipeline/test_pipeline` are intermediate variable we would like modify.

 **Notice**: `YOLOv5MixUp` requires adding the `pre_transform` and `mosaic_affine_pipeline` to its own `pre_transform` field.
 Please refer to [The description of YOLOv5 algorithm and its implementation](../algorithm_descriptions/yolov5_description.md) for detailed process and diagrams.